Kotak e-Term Plan

 Kotak Health Shield

 You can choose your Life Cover amount as you desire in Unit Linked Insurance Policies.
 Most ULIPs offer a life cover of 10 times your yearly premium which is minimum.
-You can choose the life cover value of up to 40 times your yearly premium depending on the type of scheme you choose.
+You can choose the life cover value of up to 40 times your yearly premium depending on the type of plan you choose.

 There are three fundamental types of funds –

 If you think you can take risks, go for equity funds where the returns can also be high.
-These investments are done in stock market.
+These investments are done in stock market

 Balanced funds, invest in both equities and debt funds in equal proportions.

-ULIPs are designed to help you achieve your major objectives, such as increasing your wealth, planning for retirement, or preparing for your child's future education plans.
+ULIPs are designed to help you achieve your financial objectives, such as increasing your wealth, planning for retirement, or preparing for your child's future education plans.
 These plans also provide you with the assurance that your premium payments are contributing to the achievement of your long-term monetary objectives.

 ULIPs are life insurance products that are not the same as conventional insurance policies.
 Here are some factors that must be considered before choosing a Unit Linked Insurance Plan.